 The long versionRead on if you’re fine with a more complex portfolio or want to know why I made the suggestions above.

-US estate & gift taxIf you own US stocks, funds or real estate, you are subject to US estate and gift tax.
+US estate and gift taxIf you own US stocks, funds or real estate, you are subject to US estate and gift tax.
 They apply when you give your assets to someone or they inherit your wealth after your death.
 The tax is 40% and only applies to wealth above $60,000.
 Since the European offerings are pretty good and they will get even better, I see little reason to invest using US ETFs.
 An advantage of European offerings are accumulating ETFs, which are forbidden in the US.

 If you still want to use US securities, check out a tax guide by Credit Suisse.
-Also note that some countries have estate & gift tax treaties with the US, so the rules might be different for you (usually more favorable).
+Also note that some countries have estate and gift tax treaties with the US, so the rules might be different for you (usually more favorable).

 Stock investingMy thesis is that the stock part of a portfolio should be based on market capitalization indexes, containing thousands of stocks in multiple countries ranging from small- to large-cap.